wolfwood/chair-arm-keyboard-mounting/README.md

 For the magnets, you want to use non-magnetic (stainless steel 316 will do) screws if possible.
 Countersunk screw heads will sink into the magnet, leaving the bottom of the device flat.
 For both magnet shapes I use M3x10 screws, though the round magnets are large enough for M4.
 I have happily used nylon washers and nuts to secure screws without issue, but stainless will work too if you prefer it.
 I believe the correct countersink angle is 90 degrees, but it should be the end of the world if the screws don't quite match this.

 #### Low Profile Magnet Mounts
 If you have a particularly tight fit, you can get away with only 1 mm of material above the magnet (I usually use 2 mm) and .5 mm of clearance below the magnet (I usually use 1 mm).
+In this configuration, the total printed height of the mount is 7 mm.
 This will let you use M3x8 mm screws.
-However, the increased magnet force will require a metal nut to retain it. with these dimension, when I used a nylon nut the magnet pulled itself acress the clearance gap and stuck flush with the metal plate.
+However, the increased magnetic attraction will require a metal nut to retain it.
+With these dimensions, when I used a nylon nut the magnet pulled itself acress the clearance gap and stuck flush with the metal plate.
 This makes repositioning much more difficult.

 ## Action Shots